MEHKMM-Inc/Battleship/RequirmentsSpecificationsDocument.md

 * The update of the board should happen automatically without any additional input from the user requesting it to be updated

+## TODO:
+* Add how it will suggest
+* add how the server with connect the be and fe
+* how marcuses function works